-A fundamental shift is taking place in business, which has profound implications for brands and organisations.
-At the core of this shift is the realisation that, to create a meaningful connection and real trust, brands need to start behaving more like people and less like faceless institutions.
+A fundamental shift is taking place in business, which has profound implications for brands and organizations.
+At the core of this shift is the realization that, to create a meaningful connection and real trust, brands need to start behaving more like people and less like faceless institutions.
 Customers are demanding that companies connect in new ways, which are more transparent, empathetic, open and authentic.

 This fall in trust in institutions is not confined to the commercial world.
 Governments, churches and the media have experienced the same fate.
 Complex and rigid institutions, designed to function with machine-like efficiency but remain impenetrable to outside opinion or influence, have not kept pace with the expectations of today’s consumers.